lucas-z99/D20/README.md

 Space -> pause

-Type in the console to change shapes: cube, long, d20
+In console, type any of these to change shape: cube, long, d20